 The harvest ceiling was 35,000 total eggs for 2008/2009.
-Under the new Management Program, the quota was increased to 50,000 live eggs for 2009/2010.
-The number of eggs harvested was below the harvest ceiling in both the years (Table 2).
-The harvest in 2009/2010 was particularly lower than the number of eggs permitted due to a combination of factors, which included ongoing impact of the worldwide financial crisis, the loss of significant numbers of nests to flooding from unseasonal rains and delays in the issue of some permits.
+Under the new 2009-2014 Management Program, the quota was increased to 50,000 live eggs for 2009/2010 and the same quota of 50,000 live eggs was maintained in 2010/2011.
+The number of eggs harvested was below the harvest ceiling in all years (Table 2).
+The harvest in 2010/2011 was lower than the number of eggs permitted due to a combination of factors, which included the loss of significant numbers of nests to flooding from unseasonal rains, delays in the issue of some permits and infrastructure limitations on some farms.
 Permit delays arose from extended negotiations with Aboriginal Traditional Owners.
+Egg collection permits issued in 2010/2011 were, in a number of instances, issued for a period of up to 4 years depending on landholder agreement.

-The number of eggs permitted and collected varies between the different regional catchments (Figure-5), depending on a number of factors as outlined in Section 4.1 of the Management Program.
+The number of eggs permitted and collected varies between the different regional catchments (Figure 5), depending on a number of factors as outlined in Section 4.1 of the Management Program.